JasonDGian/z83-project/cooling.md

 # 📌 Improving the Cooling System
 One of the main issues with the device is its tendency to overheat quickly, particularly with the pre-installed Windows 10 Pro, which causes frequent freezes and even shutdowns.
 I suspect that overheating, combined with the device's limited RAM, is the root cause of these problems.
-This document will track my progress in addressing these overheating issues.
+This document will track my progress in addressing these temperature issues.

 ## 💻 Installing a new OS
 Before I installed any cooling modifications I decided to change the OS to a lighter one since Windows 10 Pro was simply too much for the machine to handle.
 The new OS installation process is documented [here](os-install.md).